Nouredin Nouili

-Nouredin Nouili (born October 31, 2000) is a German professional gridiron football offensive lineman for the Montreal Alouettes of the Canadian Football League (CFL).
+Nouredin Nouili (born October 31, 2000) is a German professional gridiron football offensive lineman for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
 He played college football at Colorado State and Nebraska.

 Early life

 Nouredin Nouili was born on October 31, 2000, in Germany.
 He grew up in Frankfurt, and played American football.
 He spent his final year of high school as an exchange student at Norris High School in Firth, Nebraska.
 Nouili played both offensive and defensive line at Norris High, posting 32 tackles (including seven for loss).
 He earned honorable mention all-state honors.